dkhamsing/ios-asset-names/README.md

 ### Prefixes

-* Using prefixes is optional
+* Using prefixes is optional.
-* Prefix the asset with a 2-letter prefix (or 3-letter) representing the `project` so you can tell which project it belongs to
+* Prefix the asset with a 2-letter prefix (or 3-letter) representing the `project` so you can tell which project it belongs to.
-* If you are not using Asset Catalogs: add another prefix using the `folder` name so you can tell which folder it belongs to
+* If you are not using Asset Catalogs: add another prefix using the `folder` name so you can tell which folder it belongs to.
 * Format: `project`-`folder`-`asset-name`.png

 ```